Dice Rules

 Dice Rules is a comedy double album by American comedian Andrew Dice Clay, released in 1991.
 It was released on record producer Rick Rubin's record label Def American and subsequently re-issued on Warner Bros.
 Records.

 Synopsis

 The first side (tracks 1–20) was recorded at Madison Square Garden with the second side (tracks 21–39) being recorded in a smaller, more intimate club setting (Rascals Comedy Club in New Jersey).
 The closing track, "Brooklyn Bad Boy", is an original song by Clay which was also heard during the end credits of the Dice Rules film.

 Film adaptation

-It was also a film of the same name which came out in May 1991, which received mostly negative reviews from critics and was nominated for three Razzie Awards including Worst Picture, Worst Actor (Andrew Dice Clay) and Worst Screenplay.
+Dice's engagement at Madison Square Garden was filmed for the film of the same name, which came out in May 1991, which received mostly negative reviews from critics and was nominated for three Razzie Awards including Worst Picture, Worst Actor (Andrew Dice Clay) and Worst Screenplay.
 The film holds a 7% rating on Rotten Tomatoes based on reviews from fourteen critics.